webplatform/docs/svg/elements/title/index.md

 |Not_required=No
 |Examples={{Single Example
 |Description=In the following code example, a title element is provided for an ellipse.
 When you hover over the ellipse, a tooltip may be displayed.
-Copy this sample to a text file and save it with the ''.html'' file extension.
-Run it in Internet Explorer 9 to see the greenyellow ellipse.

-The ellipse will look like this:
 |Code=<syntaxhighlight lang="xml">
 <!DOCTYPE HTML>
 <html>